reveyo/BSD-REST/README.md

 This is a simple REST API for BSD

-A Python 3 script for uWSGI.
+* api.py - is a Python 3 script for uWSGI.
 It returns JSON objects.
+* _bsdgpiomodule.patch - is a patch for freebsd-gpio module

 Tested on Raspberry Pi with FreeBSD 10.1